z-ninja/zninja-build/README.md

 # zninja-build
-Tool to automate c++ build, comapctible with VSCode Editor
+Tool to automate c++ build, compatible with VSCode Editor